Kyiv denies Russia's claims of Ukrainian drone attack on Zaporizhzhia Nuclear Power Plant

 Attacking nuclear sites is like 'playing with fire'

-Earlier Saturday, Alexey Likhachev, that head of Russia's state atomic energy corporation Rosatom, claimed that a Ukrainian combat drone struck the turbine building of Zaporizhzhia’s sixth power unit, causing a subsequent blast.
+Earlier Saturday, Alexey Likhachev, the head of Russia's state atomic energy corporation Rosatom, claimed that a Ukrainian combat drone struck the turbine building of Zaporizhzhia’s sixth power unit, causing a subsequent blast.

 “The explosion did not damage key equipment, but it did blow a hole in the turbine hall wall.
 It's noteworthy that the drone was controlled via fiber optics, completely ruling out the possibility of an accidental impact,” he said in a statement.